GoodforGod/NightFall/README.md

 So for now is kinda frozen, need time to reimagine the story-line and other detailes.

 ## Controll :exclamation:
-  - A/D or <-/-> to move left and right.
+  - A/D to move left and right.
-  - W/^ to jump
+  - W to jump
-  - Mouse
-  - SPACE to use Ultimate
+  - Mouse to fire

 ## Used :bar_chart:
  - Monogame